gablank/UNIK4690/README.md

 ## Index

-	Main program:
+	Main program: (ties all the pieces together, interactive interface) petanque_detection.py
-      petanque_detection.py

     Run non-interactively and present detection statistics:
       batchrun.py

-    Tool for manually label images with ball and playground positions: set_metadata.py
+    Tool for manually label images with ball and playground positions: (used for detection evaluation) set_metadata.py

     Various utilities: